| Title: | General Purpose Hierarchical Data Structure |

 Additional parameters passed to |

-data(acme) str(ToListSimple(acme)) str(ToListSimple(acme, keepOnly = "cost")) str(ToListExplicit(acme)) str(ToListExplicit(acme, unname = TRUE)) str(ToListExplicit(acme, unname = TRUE, nameName = "id", childrenName = "descendants"))
+data(acme) str(ToListSimple(acme)) str(ToListSimple(acme, keepOnly = "cost")) str(ToListExplicit(acme)) str(ToListExplicit(acme, unname = TRUE)) str(ToListExplicit(acme, unname = TRUE, nameName = "id", childrenName = "descendants"))data(acme) str(ToListSimple(acme)) str(ToListSimple(acme, keepOnly = "cost")) str(ToListExplicit(acme)) str(ToListExplicit(acme, unname = TRUE)) str(ToListExplicit(acme, unname = TRUE, nameName = "id", childrenName = "descendants"))

-data structureConvert an object to a data.tree
+data.tree data structureConvert an object to a data.tree data structure

-as.Node(x, ...)
+as.Node(x, ...)as.Node(x, ...)

 x |